“The only hope that a man will ever change is for you to not try to change him.”

 Would you feel comfortable being yourself around you?

 Unfortunately, it’s easy for embarrassment to lead right into self-pity.
-As in “look at the burden I carry for this family, he won’t change, so I have to do everything”.

 “Acceptance means you accept your husband for the man he is today, with no changes.
 You realize his conduct could be better, and probably should be better, but this is his responsibility, not yours.”

 When we are distracted by self pity, it becomes nearly impossible to realize that it was never our job to change our husbands.

 God is the only one who can truly change a husband.
 Or a wife, for that matter.

 When it finally dawns on us that it’s not our job to change him, the burden can just slip away.
 We are free.
 It feels so good!

 Wouldn’t you like to be his adoring girlfriend again?
 You know, the one you were before your wedding?
 All this time you thought you couldn’t be that girl, because he had too many defects for you to work on.

 Well, I’ve got good news.
 You can stop trying to change him.
 Because it won’t work.